Luk-kar/Resize-Elements-PS-toolset/README.md

 - **ChangedFilesList.log**

 - **Preferences.ini** in which you can change values by **Settings** buttons or by rewriting them in a file:
-  - "Filter files by PNG" - ON/OFF
+  - "Filter files by PNG" By default - ON/OFF
-  - "Do you want to close all opened files?" - ON/OFF
+  - "Do you want to close all opened files?"
+Dialog - ON/OFF
-  - "ChangedFilesList.log" - ON/OFF
+  - "ChangedFilesList.log" Log - ON/OFF

 ### Prerequisites 💪